Simon Cox Simon Cox

 1962

 In the 1962 St Mary’s Fen Ditton sent a group of Christians to start a new church on the new developing area of Barnwell.
-The parish of Holy Cross was born and the building as it is today was originally built to be the church hall.
-Although financial constraints meant the building project could not be completed, the building was used regularly for worship services and local community activities.
+The building today was originally built only as a church hall, with the church building hoping to be built on the grass to the north of the hall.
+It would take several decades before the new parish of Holy Cross came into existence but this did not stop locals beginning to gather to worship regularly here.
+Although financial constraints meant the building project of the main church never came into being, the building was used regularly for worship services and local community activities.

 Read More